floookay/vscode-wpm-monitor/README.md

 Release notes of mayor and minor releases.
 For a full changelog check [CHANGELOG.md](./CHANGELOG.md).

+## [0.4.0]

+- patched lodash security vulnerability
+- removed space key from being counted towards the wpm counter
+- added maximum number of inputs to be considered for the wpm calculation (60000 &rarr; 10h@100wpm)

 ### 0.3.0

 - added optional automatic wpm reset after a specified duration of no new user input